UWCNuclear/GammaCoincidence/README.md

 If the above is working correctly, you can start to look at the “spectrum” on the MCA software.
 Learn to use the icons – green arrow to start, read square to stop the counting, and yellow square to delete the spectrum.

 The setup uses a Palmtop Multi-channel analyser (MCA) to digitise the signals.
-This is what computer people call an ADC – an analogue-to-digital converter.
+This is what computer people call an ADC – an **analogue-to-digital converter**.
 It turns the amplitude of the signal into a channel number.
 We have up to 8192 so-called “channels” that store the number of counts in a specific energy gap.
 A high amplitude signal goes into a high channel and a low energy signal into a low channel, in a proportional way.
 These channels are now displayed from left to right on the display.
 So, high energy is to the right and low energy to the left.

 As you saw from the oscilloscope, the pre-amplifier gives output pulses that are a few volts high.
 The heights of these pulses are proportional to the ENERGY of the incoming gamma ray.
 You can check this by looking at the signal of the 22Na source and comparing it to the 60Co source that gives off higher energy gamma rays.